Smoac/openbis-fork/docs/system-documentation/docker/usage.md

 We are providing a pre-compiled `docker-compose.yml` available for download [here](../../_static/docker-compose.yml), which is ready to use out of the box.
 To run the application, just navigate to the sub-directory where you've downloaded the [`docker-compose.yml`](../../_static/docker-compose.yml) to, and then run `docker-compose up -d` (exact command depends on your OS, and the release of docker and docker-compose installed).
 For advanced use, consider to modify the file according to your needs ([more details](usage.md)).

-Below sections provide a brief description of the individual components used in the proposed multi-container setup.
+The sections below provide a brief description of the individual components used in the proposed multi-container setup.

 ## Docker Network